PhotoSec

 The phone records all the settings for the photo, but also other details it has access to.
 Maybe your name and sometimes your exact location.

 Maybe if you're hiking and want to remember exactly where you saw that cool blue lizard, geo-tagged photos are helpful.
 If you go missing, the search party might find your last known location by the last cloud-uploaded photo you took.
+But the rest of the time, what does location information do except put you at risk?

 Often people are safe because finding and harming people is hard, but "helpful" technology trivialize it to the point that the risk becomes higher simply because it's "easy".
 Especially now that AI tools that help analyze photos for location indicators are becoming more and more proficient.